Niha Zubair, Arivale Clinical Research Scientist, PhD

 As you know, for a complex trait like BMI or waist circumference, there are a lot of factors other than genetics that are important.
 Scientists tend to lump these factors together into the term environment, meaning anything that is not genetics.
 Environment can mean your diet, activity, medications, or other behavioral variables.
 For a trait like BMI or waist circumference, these environmental effects may play a significantly larger role than genetics in determining your actual value!
 Nevertheless, we can demonstrate that genetics are still very important.
-Figure 2 plots actual BMI vs. the polygenic profile for BMI in all our current Pioneers.
+Figure 2 plots actual BMI vs. the polygenic profile for BMI in all our current members.
 The published studies that we used demonstrated that the genetic variants that affect BMI in males and females are somewhat different, therefore we calculate your profile specifically for your biological sex.

 Figure 2: Actual BMI vs. BMI polygenic profile in females (left) and males (right).
 The bold line is the average BMI, and the shaded band represents the 95% confidence interval of the average.
 A wider shaded band means the average value is more uncertain at that polygenic profile value.
 The color on the background represents the reference ranges for BMI.

 Figure 2 has a lot of information, so we’ll walk you through it.
 First, the background colors (green, yellow, red) are the reference ranges for BMI, just as you see on your Arivale dashboard.
 A BMI below 18.5 (not shown) is considered ‘underweight.’
 A BMI between 18.5 and 25 is considered ‘healthy,’ a BMI between 25 and 30 is considered ‘overweight,’ and a BMI 30 or above is considered ‘obese.’
 The x-axis represents the polygenic profile that Arivale has calculated, and the y-axis represents actual BMI values.
-The bold black line shows the average BMI of our pioneers at each value of the polygenic profile.
+The bold black line shows the average BMI of our members at each value of the polygenic profile.
 Finally, the shaded gray band represents the confidence we have in that average value – a wider shaded band means the average BMI for that polygenic profile value is more uncertain.

-Summing up the figures in a concise manner: based on our Pioneer data, a higher polygenic profile is correlated with a higher BMI on average.
+Summing up the figures in a concise manner: based on our member data, a higher polygenic profile is correlated with a higher BMI on average.
 Females with the lowest polygenic profiles that we observe have an average BMI of about 23.7 (normal), while females with the highest polygenic profiles that we observe have an average BMI of about 29.8 (overweight, but nearly obese).
 Males with the lowest polygenic profiles that we observe have an average BMI of about 26.5 (overweight), while males with the highest polygenic profiles that we observe have an average BMI of about 33 (obese).
 This is a striking difference in BMI that is likely attributable to genetics!

 How does your behavior interact with these polygenic profiles?